jshen04/Enigma/PRESENTATION.md

 # The Enigma Machine by Team J'lengima (Jeremy Shen and Justin Zou)

 ## What we did
-- Essentially we made an encoder and decoder with the enigma machine.
+- Essentially we made an encoder and decoder simulating the enigma machine.
 - Our machine will allow you to encode and decode where you can set rotors, ring settings, plugboard, and reflectors

 ## What is the Enigma Machine and some history